The V Foundation for Cancer Research

 Invitation Process:

-- The V Foundation sends information about new grant opportunities to a specific list of cancer centers
+- The V Foundation sends information about new grant opportunities to a specific list of cancer centres

-- Invited institutions include NCI-Designated cancer centers, a select group of other state-of-the-art cancer research facilities in the US, and a few top-ranked Canadian centers
+- Invited institutions include NCI-Designated cancer centres, a select group of other state-of-the-art cancer research facilities in the US, and a few top-ranked Canadian centres

 - Each invited institution holds an internal competition to determine and nominate the strongest applicant